hasezoey/nodejs-delete-empty-folders/README.md

 # Usage
 ## Usage (globally)
-execute in a console `efd` to delete empty folders (and scans sub-Directoris) (when in dev or want to execute it but not delete directis `--no-delete`)
+execute in a console `efd` to delete empty folders (and scans sub-Directoris) (when in dev or want to execute it but not delete Directoris `--no-delete`)

 ## Usage (locally)
 ```js